getsentry/rfcs/text/0101-revamping-the-sdk-performance-api.md

 # Planned Work

-The primary planned work in this RFC is to introduce three new top-level methods, `Sentry.startActiveSpan` and `Sentry.startSpan` and their language-specific variants as well as `Sentry.setMeasurement`.
+The primary planned work in this RFC is to introduce three new top-level methods, `Sentry.startSpan` and `Sentry.startInactiveSpan` and their language-specific variants as well as `Sentry.setMeasurement`.

 This allows us to de-emphasize the concept of hubs, scopes, and transactions from users, and instead have them think about just spans.
-Under the hood, `Sentry.startActiveSpan` and `Sentry.startSpan` should create transactions/spans as appropriate. `Sentry.setMeasurement` is used to abstract away `transaction.setMeasurement` and similar.
+Under the hood, `Sentry.startSpan` and `Sentry.startInactiveSpan` should create transactions/spans as appropriate. `Sentry.setMeasurement` is used to abstract away `transaction.setMeasurement` and similar.

 In a previous version of the RFC, there was a follow-up step to update the span schema.
 This will be focused on later and for now, is not in scope for performance API improvements.